elgp-research/SimilarityIndex/README.md

 - I could model how different counties that look similar have increased their gdp, for example, over time after controlling for fixed effects.

-## 5. Future Ideas for Non profit neywork analysis
+## 5. Future Ideas for Non profit Network Analysis

 - I want to analyze how non profits across the US are linked with each other
 - Can start with LinkedIn data if possible.
 Analyze whether non profits follow each other to identify ties